FlashDrag/library-management-system/README.md

 Avialable search fields are: `ISBN`, `Title`, `Author`, `Genre`, `Year`, `Borrower name`, `Borrow date`, `Due date`.
 The book will be searched for in the `borrowed` worksheet by the selected field and entered validated value.

 Each value will be validated to ensure that is not empty.
-Besides that `ISBN` must be 13 digits long, `Year` must be a digit and cannot be greater than the current year, `Borrow date` cannot be greater than the current date and `Due date` can be any date. `Borrow date` and `Due date` must be in one of the following formats: 'dd/mm/yyyy', 'dd-mm-yyyy', 'dd.mm.yyyy'.
+Besides that `ISBN` must be 13 digits long, `Year` must be a digit and cannot be greater than the current year, `Borrow date` cannot be greater than the current date and `Due date` can be any date. `Borrow date` and `Due date` must be in one of the following formats: `dd/mm/yyyy`, `dd-mm-yyyy`, `dd.mm.yyyy`.

 All found books that matching entered value in the selected column will be displayed and the user will be prompted to select a book to return.
 Once the book is selected, the app will search for the book in the `stock` worksheet by the `ISBN` field and if the book is found, the number of copies will be increased by one and the book will be updated in the `stock` worksheet and removed from the `borrowed` worksheet.
 If the book is not found in the `stock` worksheet, the book will be added to the end of the `stock` worksheet with one copy and removed from the `borrowed` worksheet.